formkit/docs-content/essentials/installation.md

 FormKit can be downloaded using a package manager like `npm` or `yarn` or it can be used directly via CDN.

-## Alpha Group Setup
+## Alpha/Beta Group Setup

-Thanks for joining the FormKit Alpha Program 🎉 !
-Here are special instructions for installing FormKit during the private Alpha.
+Thanks for joining the FormKit Alpha and Beta Programs 🎉 !
+Here are special instructions for installing FormKit during the private Alpha and Beta.

 <callout type="warning" label="Important Installation Instructions">
-<strong>During the Alpha and private Beta phases of development, FormKit packages will be hosted on Github Packages</strong>.
+<strong>During the private Alpha and Beta phases of development, FormKit packages will be hosted on Github Packages</strong>.
 In order to <code>npm install</code> FormKit you will need to be:

 1. Added as a collaborator to the `@formkit/formkit` repo on Github (you should receive an invite to the organization.
 If you haven't contact us in discord!).
 2. Authenticated with Github via an `.npmrc` entry or via `npm` on the command line.